cssnr/update-version-tags-action/README.md

 This is useful if you want to automatically update additional tags, to point to your pushed/released tag.
 For example, many GitHub Actions maintain a `v1` and `v1.x` tags that points to the latest release of the `v1.x.x` branch.

-For GitHub Actions you can just copy and paste this workflow: [tags.yaml](.github/workflows/tags.yaml)
+For GitHub Actions, you can copy and paste this workflow: [release.yaml](.github/workflows/release.yaml)

 > [!NOTE]
 > Please submit